mgenev/nautilus/README.md

 #### Installation:
 ==========================
 1. Go to the client folder and follow the steps to install Aurelia's prerequisites Gulp and Jspm http://aurelia.io/get-started.html
+2. from ./ run `gulp babel` and `gulp watch`
-2. `npm install` in both /client and /server folders
+3. `npm install` in both /client and /es5_server folders
-3. `jspm -y install` in /client
+4. `jspm install -y` in /client
-4. run server with ./server node server
+5. run server with ./es5_server node server
-5. run client with ./client/gulp watch
+6. run client with ./client/gulp watch

+These instructions tell gulp to take the es6-7 code in /server and transpile it into /es5_server which we then run.
+With gulp watch in ./ any future changes to the /server code will be retranspiled into /es_server.
+If you use nodemon in /es5_server it will automatically reboot.

 #### Support:
 ==========================